 What’s the Shopify cost per month and per year?

-The total cost of Shopify depends on which plan you choose, which theme you choose, and the number of paid apps you install.
-In total, you should expect a combined monthly Shopify cost of between $150 and $500, which is a yearly Shopify cost of between $1,800 and $6,000.
+Wondering how much does it cost to have a Shopify store?
+Well, the total cost of Shopify depends on which plan you choose, which theme you choose, and the number of paid apps you install.
+In total, you should expect a combined monthly Shopify website cost of between $150 and $500, which is a yearly Shopify cost of between $1,800 and $6,000.

 Summary – How much does Shopify actually cost?